ckeditor/ckeditor5/packages/ckeditor5-font/docs/features/font.md

 ## Configuring the font size feature

 It is possible to configure which font size options are supported by the WYSIWYG editor.
-Use the {@link module:font/fontsize~FontSizeConfig#options `fontSize.options`} configuration option to do so.
+Use the {@link module:font/fontsize~FontSizeConfig#options `config.fontSize.options`} configuration option to do so.

 Use the special `'default'` keyword to use the default font size defined in the web page styles.
 It removes any custom font size.